-After arriving in India, Indiana Jones is asked by a desperate village to find a mystical stone.
-He agrees, and stumbles upon a secret cult plotting a terrible plan in the catacombs of an ancient palace.
+In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
+He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

 Jonathan Ke Quan

-Famed archaeologist and adventurer Dr. Henry "Indiana" Jones, Jr. is called back into action, when he becomes entangled in a Soviet plot to uncover the secret behind mysterious artifacts known as the Crystal Skulls.
+In 1957, archaeologist and adventurer Dr. Henry "Indiana" Jones, Jr. is called back into action and becomes entangled in a Soviet plot to uncover the secret behind mysterious artifacts known as the Crystal Skulls.

 Three years into the Clone Wars, the Jedi rescue Palpatine from Count Dooku.
-As Obi-Wan pursues a new threat, Anakin acts as a double agent between the Jedi Council and Palpatine and is lured into a sinister plan to rule the galaxy.
+As Obi-wan pursues a new threat, Anakin acts as a double agent between the Jedi Council and Palpatine and is lured into a sinister plan to rule the galaxy.